mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

               - The user's master-key-encrypted user key (if the user has a master password), along with their KDF settings
               - The user's user-key-encrypted private key
               - A `userDecryptionOptions` object that contains information about which decryption options the user has available to them
-              - A flag that dictate if the user is required to set or change their master password
+              - A flag that indicates if the user is required to set or change their master password
               - Any master password policies the user is required to adhere to

         - [`IdentityTwoFactorResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-two-factor.response.ts)